LFBernardo/Nfdump-Geo/README.md

  6. The variable produced by action 5 is then combined with the IP and piped to file geo-ip.txt This file can be easily used in excel & calc (depending on lines) and visualisation tools for graphing and heatmapping.

-There is no license here.
-Just give props if you use it.